clausehound/clausehound-blog/content/blog/a-c-c-e-p-t-find-out-what-it-means-to-the-customer-in-your-services-agreement/index.md

-Acceptance Clauses can be simple or complex.
+Acceptance clauses can be simple or complex.
 The acceptance clause can be tailored to meet your needs.
 Acceptance procedures can be as complex as including a time limit for the acceptance period and a time limit for the testing period, or as simple as a clause stating acceptance will not be unreasonably delayed.
 A standard acceptance clause can be drafted as such: